Abandoned & Little-Known Airfields:

 which was roughly half the width of the original runway segment.

-This runway lengthening was presumably done by a later civil user of the airfield.
+This runway lengthening was presumably done for the post-WW2 civil reuse of the airfield.

 ____________________________________________________